-Free posted content and general access online platforms, such as Youtube, would not be considered an eligible platform because there is no contract in place between the producer and distributor.
+Online platforms, such as YouTube, where content is freely posted and are generally accessible, would not be considered eligible platforms because there is no contract in place between the producer and distributor.

 Documentary

 The meaning of documentary is defined by the ITAA97.